III. Content Strategy

 (You will learn in module IV.
 Content Creation and V. Basics of iPhone Photography)

-It’s also important to note that your content should be shared in alignment with any product launches, event, sales promotion, collaborations, and other announcements.
+It’s also important to note that your content should be shared in alignment with any product launches, events, sales promotions, collaborations, and other brand announcements.

 Start by planning out your Content Creation Workflow Phases with a Content Calendar.

 Created and produced monthly co-working and wellness pop-ups in Los Angeles.
 Shared content on different platforms one-month out (website, email newsletters, Facebook and Instagram).
 Then, continued to share content weekly and daily leading up to the day of the event.
 Content on social media leading up to the day of the event shared the activations and offerings of the event.
 A similar strategy can be applied to product and service-based promotions.
 Share content in alignment to a release of a new collection, a new offering, holiday sales, or re-establish your brand story and values.